joehs16/chatbot-holiday/README.md

 For a detailed, basic introduction to using Amazon Lex, see [Getting Started with Amazon Lex](https://docs.aws.amazon.com/lex/latest/dg/getting-started.html)

+## Bot Structure

 Amazon Lex allows you to input user **intents**. **Intents** are the actions that you want the user to respond to.
 In our case, we are simulating a travel website that is helping a user book a hotel or rent a car, so our intents walk the user through the location where the user is traveling to and how long they will need the room/rental for.
+An **utterance** invokes the intent, and in our case, an example utterance could be "Book a hotel."
 To help guide the user, **slots** are used to guide the user to what options are available.
 In our bot, the slots are either renting a car or booking a room.

 ## Load Testing